sippy-platform/mellow-css/css/hugo/content/basics/colors.md

 </div>
 {{</example>}}

 These values are directly available and are defined in the `$colors` scss variable as shown below.
 Every variable that is directly used in the `$colors` map is equal to the `500` color in its palette.
-Additionally, there is also the `$variant-colors` map, which merges the `$colors` map with an additional `light` and `dark` color.
+Additionally, there is also the `$variant-colors` map, which includes all colors from the `$colors` map with an additional `light` and `dark` color.
 The colors in the `$variant-colors` map don't correspond with palettes and are used to generate variants for components that don't need more than the base color.

 {{<example show_preview="false" lang="scss">}}
 $colors: (